Cleaning up decommissioned SRM registration from vCenter Server

 Issue/Introduction

-• Clicking SRM or vLSR sites in vSphere Web Client fails with the error:
+• Clicking SRM or vLSR sites in the vSphere Web Client fails with the following error:

-• The error is for the SRM/vLSR server which is no longer used and earlier registered to vCenter Server.
+• The error occurs for an SRM/vLSR server that is no longer used but was previously registered to the vCenter Server.

 • The working SRM/vLSR pair continues to work.